jpconstantineau/ErgoTravel/BuildInstructions.md

 Depending on whether you want 4x1U, 2x1U+1x2U or 1x2U+2x1U or 2x2U, you will require 0, 1 or 2 2U PCB Mount stabilizers.

-### Step 2: Prepare Stabilizer
+### Step 2: Prepare Stabilizers
-Depending on where you obtaned your stabilizers, you may have to put them together before installing them.
+Depending on where you obtained your stabilizers, you may have to put them together before installing them.
 When assembled, they look like this:

 ![stabilizer](/images/stabilizer.png)